Use these 10 knitted Easter egg patterns to make these eggs as Easter gifts, children’s toys, or decorations.

 Download the free pattern at Get the free PDF pattern for Julie’s Knitted Easter Eggs at Ravelry.

 At first glance, Greenhowe’s Easter eggs do not look very much like eggs.
-It is also the first garter stitch egg pattern I have come across.
+It is also the first garter stitch egg pattern I came across.
 Knitted in garter and sewn into a tube, it hides a small chocolate egg.
-Not a bad idea for an egg hunt.
+Not a bad idea for an egg hunt or as chocolate gifts.

 Get the free PDF pattern for Jean Greenhowe’s Easter Egg Treats.